sourcey/sourcey.com/source/2014-03-28-conquering-the-internet.markdown

 Everyone with an entrepreneurial spark is trying to claim their piece of Internet glory, yet only a small number will have any measure of success.

+Take, for example, the warlord.
 When a warlord conquers a country, he not only does so with supreme force of will, he does so with an army.
+Despite his brutality, the warlord's actions are for the most part, honourable, which is more than can be said for many modern day Internet warriors.
+The key difference between the Internet and the battlefield is anonymity, and hence the enormous potential for cloak and dagger.

+In this brave new world of Internet marketing, it's the outspoken Internet warrior who stands out from the crowd with passion and conviction who's the real victor.

+<!--
+ succeeds with honour and dignity who's the real victor.
+	also has a certain kind of honour.
+, but in this brave new world of Internet marketing, it's the Internet warrior who succeeds with honour and dignity who's the real victor.

+When a warlord conquers a country, he not only does so with supreme force of will, he does so with an army.
 Despite his brutality, the warlords also has a certain kind of honour.
 The Internet differs from the battlefield in this respect, because of the enormous potential for cloak and dagger.
 In this brave new world of Internet marketing, it's the Internet warrior who succeeds with honour and dignity who's the real victor.

-<!--
 To conquer the Internet is a dream held by many, yet its easy to forget what's important along the treacherous path to victory.
 , and what you will have to give and take.